vVic-DEV/Xstrap/README.md

 <div align="center">

-**Froststrap** is a Bloxstrap/Fishstrap fork aiming to enhance and improve features and offer more Performance.
+**Froststrap** is a Bloxstrap/Fishstrap fork aiming to improve features and offer more Performance.

 Found any bugs?
 [Submit an issue](https://github.com/Meddsam/Froststrap/issues/new/choose) or create a bug report in our [Discord server](https://discord.gg/KdR9vpRcUN).